 You’ll recall from my previous post that I’d been trying to get a car from Fair.com for a full ten days at that point.

 I found another car, a 2015 VW Beetle convertible.
 It had 15,000 miles on it and was $800 down and $420 a month, you can turn it in with 5 days notice and the term is as long or short as you please.
-Additionally one of their employees has been sharing a coupon code all over the web.
-So I used SHAANR100 as a discount code to save $100 on the drive off.
-Check and see if it still works.
+Additionally one of their employees had been sharing a coupon code all over the web.
+Recently I got my own so now you can use JG100 to save $100 on the drive off for a Fair.com vehicle.

 It was simple.
 I signed docs online and then tried to confirm with Fair via the app (it’s email – but whatever) that I wanted to get the car that day.
 No one responded.
 I called.
 No one answered.
 I sent an SOS type chat through the app and got a phone call saying I could get the car the following day at 4.